Azure/deployment-stacks/TUTORIAL.md

    -Location 'eastus' `
    -TemplateFile './main.bicep'
 ```

+> NOTE: You can create a deployment stack at the Azure management group, subscription, or resource group management scopes.
+For example, use `az stack group create` or `New-AzResourceGroupDeploymentStack` to create a deployment stack at the resource group scope.
+Likewise, use `az stack mg create` or `New-AzManagementGroupDeploymentStack` to create a deployment stack at the management group scope.

 With Azure CLI, use `az stack sub list` to check deployment status or list your deployment stack
 resources defined created in the designated Azure scope.